Home » Insights » Understanding Real Estate Resale

 Calculate Return on Equity, software for real estate investing

 Internal Rate of Return (IRR) is one of the most commonly used methods of measuring the quality of a real estate investment.
 Others include Present Value, Return on Equity, Cash-on-Cash Return and Debt Coverage Ratio.
 Some of these measures are fairly sophisticated, while others are quite simple.
-Check the “articles” section of our blog for more about these topics.
+Check out “insights” for more about these topics.

 The information presented in this article represents the opinions of the author and does not necessarily reflect the opinions of RealData® Inc. The material contained in articles that appear on realdata.com is not intended to provide legal, tax or other professional advice or to substitute for proper professional advice and/or due diligence.
 We urge you to consult an attorney, CPA or other appropriate professional before taking any action in regard to matters discussed in any article or posting.
 The posting of any article and of any link back to the author and/or the author’s company does not constitute an endorsement or recommendation of the author’s products or services.